anupamadh/CloudResumeChallengeGithubActions/README.md

 ### Overview

 Create a cloud-hosted resume as the frontend of the application.
 You can find my [resume](https://anupamadhir.com) here.
-I used HTML and CSS to build a responsive web page and hosted it in an S3 bucket as a static website behind a CloudFront(CDN) distribution.
+I used HTML and CSS to build a responsive web page and hosted it in an S3 bucket behind a CloudFront(CDN) distribution.
-I bought the domain name from Namecheap and used Amazon Certificate Manager to generate an SSL certificate to enable https on my website.
+Here is the resume deployed to CloudFront using Terraform [CloudFront Resume](https://de1n5o2n269bm.cloudfront.net/) I bought the domain name from Namecheap and used Amazon Certificate Manager to generate an SSL certificate to enable https on my website.
 I setup Amazon Route 53 as the DNS provider and setup the alias records to point to the CloudFront Distribution.I have setup CloudFront cache invalidation.